 Fred does not have any other capital gains.
-Therefore, from step 3, he writes \$875 at H item 18 on his tax return (supplementary section), or at H item 9 if he uses the tax return for retirees.
+Therefore, from step 3, he writes \$875 at H item 18 on his tax return (supplementary section).

 STEP 8 Applying capital losses against capital gains.

 If you do not have any capital losses from assets you disposed of this year or unapplied net capital losses from earlier years, go to step 9 in the next column.